-- Multiple doors will be used to control crowding during drop off and pickup times.
-In the lower school, students will enter via their classrooms’ external doors.
-In the middle school, there will be multiple points of entry for each building.
+- Multiple doors are used to control crowding during drop off and pickup times.
+In the lower school, students enter via their classrooms’ external doors.
+In the middle school, there are multiple points of entry for each building designated by grade.

-- When at all possible, we will be moving teachers rather than students.
-Children will be grouped in cohorts almost exclusively, so as to stay in the same spaces together throughout the school day and school week as the teachers travel to them.
+- When at all possible, we move teachers rather than students.
+Children are grouped in cohorts almost exclusively, so as to stay in the same spaces together throughout the school day and school week as the teachers travel to them.

 Chapel, assemblies, and performances

-- Large in-person gatherings will be suspended, until further notice.
+- Large in-person gatherings have been suspended, until further notice.

-- The school will gather small numbers of students for chapel services, which will be held at the outdoor chapel as long as weather permits.
-Services will be shared electronically for viewing in classrooms by students not able to attend.
+- The school gathers small numbers of students for chapel services, which are held at the outdoor chapel as long as weather permits.
+Services are shared electronically for viewing in classrooms by students not able to attend and distance learners.

 - 8th grade sermons, one of our program’s capstone experiences, are continuing with social distancing and other safety measures.

 - We have implemented digital venues for student performances until we can resume ensemble activities and parent gatherings.

 Strong advice from our medical professionals is that trips on school buses and exposure to the public are not recommended for now.
 This applies to field trips, service learning, and athletics.

-While students will not be able to engage in service learning off campus, our faculty will provide meaningful ways for them to connect with our community while safely at a distance.
+While students will not be able to engage in service learning off campus, our faculty are providing meaningful ways for them to connect with our community while safely at a distance.

-Specialist teachers will travel to the students’ homerooms, and will be encouraged to use outdoor spaces for music, art, and world language instruction.
+Specialist teachers travel to the students’ homerooms, and are encouraged to use outdoor spaces for music, art, and world language instruction.

 PE, recess, and interscholastic athletics

-- We believe strongly in the value of physical education for students’ socio-emotional development.
-As a result, Canterbury will hold physical education classes in 2020-21.
-These will occur almost exclusively outdoors and at a distance, with students continuing to wear masks.
+- We believe strongly in the value of physical education for students’ social-emotional development.
+Canterbury's PE classes occur almost exclusively outdoors and at a distance, with students continuing to wear masks.

-- Recess occurs regularly in staggered schedules on playing fields and the playground; playgrounds will be sanitized between uses.
-Lower school students will wash their hands before and after recess.
+- Recess occurs regularly in staggered schedules on playing fields and the playground.
+Lower school students wash their hands before and after recess.

 - Interscholastic athletics were held in a limited way for fall outdoor sports.
 Administrators will decide each season and sport on a case-by-case basis based on the nature of the sport and current COVID-19 conditions in our community.
-Our medical task force does not recommend interscholastic athletics due to visitors (home and away) on campus, the difficulty of bus travel, and close contact between students.
+Our medical task force recommends careful consideration of interscholastic athletics due to visitors (home and away) on campus, the difficulty of bus travel, and close contact between students.

-- Students will eat lunch with the homeroom groups.
-Lunch will be taken outside as often as possible (including in jackets!) and otherwise will be eaten in classrooms when weather or circumstances don’t permit.
+- Students eat lunch with the homeroom groups.
+Lunch is taken outside as often as possible (including in jackets!) and otherwise is eaten in classrooms when weather or circumstances don’t permit.

 - Parents are asked to send any food and water necessary for the day to school with students in personalized containers.
 We ask parents of younger students to practice opening containers with their children to minimize the need for teacher assistance.